Post Hip Replacement Physio: The Best Exercises for Faster Recovery in Essex & London

 The days following your surgery are crucial for setting the right pace for recovery.
 You will spend time in recovery receiving pain relief and support to manage surgical discomfort.
 Most people are discharged within 1 to 3 days, with clear instructions for after hip surgery rehab.

-Early rehabilitation is key.
+Early post-operative physiotherapy is key.
 Simple exercises like ankle pumps and knee bends with knees bent help improve circulation and muscle activation.
 Your physiotherapist will advise you on hip precautions to prevent complications, such as avoiding crossing your legs or sitting in low chairs.

 Walking daily within your comfort zone is encouraged, alongside gentle stretches and gradually increasing exercise intensity.
 Following these guidelines reduces the risk of post-operative complications and promotes healing.